cardano-foundation/developer-portal/docs/get-started/running-cardano.md

 This guide does not cover the topic of running a block-producing `cardano-node` or running a **Cardano Stake Pool**.
 For more information regarding that topic, please visit the [Stake Pool Operation](/docs/operate-a-stake-pool/) section.
 :::

+## Cardano blockchain  nets:
+### Testnet
+There are two types of testnet: `preview` and `pre-prod`.

+- **Preview Testnet**: Testing release candidates and mainnet releases.
+Leads mainnet hard forks by at least 4 weeks.
+This net is for those who just want to see how it runs, get familiarised and play with cardano-node.

+- **Pre-Production Testnet**: Testing release candidates and mainnet releases.
+Forks at approximately same time as mainnet (within an epoch of each other).
+This net is ideal for those who are ready to run the mainnet but want to test it before running it.

+### Production (Mainnet)
+This is the live Production.
+Only gets official mainnet releases.
+Please use this net once you are ready to use the cardano-node.

 ### Configuration Files

 The `cardano-node` application requires at least four configuration files to run as of writing this article.